Using an employer of record in Hong Kong

 Background check in Hong Kong

-Employers donโt have to perform employee background checks in Hong Kong, but they are highly beneficial and recommended.
+Employers may not have to perform employee background checks in Hong Kong, but they are typically beneficial and recommended.

 Here are some of the most common background checks in Hong Kong: